Chinese Medicine

 Prepare for Winter in the Summer

 There is a saying in Chinese medicine: winter diseases are best treated in the summer “dong bing xia zhi” 冬病夏治.
 Traditional Chinese health practices are attentive to the interconnections between humans and the cycles of nature.
 Here, the notion is that disharmonies which tend to present themselves in the winter, especially in those who have a tendency towards yang deficiency, are best dealt with by taking preventative measures in the late summer, particularly a special period referred to as San Fu Tian 三伏天 (sometimes translated as the “dog days of summer”).
-San Fu Tian, which occurres in three phases that span around forty days, is the optimum time for growth…
+San Fu Tian, which occurs in three phases that span around forty days, is the optimum time for growth…

 • Apricot Forest Hospital

-Chinese Medicine, Firsthand Experiences, Members Only, Neigong
+Chinese Medicine, Fagong, Firsthand Experiences, Members Only, Neigong

 My First Journey to the Yellow Mountains 黄山